Valued members of the team

 Reservists have the opportunity to serve on both the Navy's modern fleet and ashore, primarily at the Navy Reserve Units located in Auckland, Tauranga, Wellington, Christchurch and Dunedin.
 To be a Reservist, you will need to commit to a minimum of 20 days service a year, alongside maintaining your fitness levels and passing academic and other requirements at the same level as full-time Navy personnel.
 You will also wear the same uniform and be available to be trained and deployed operationally.

-The Army Reserve, formally known as the Territorial Force (TF), is a part-time job like no other.
-Whether your everyday life involves accounting, brick-laying, customer service, or you are a recent graduate – the Army Reserve will let you escape your everyday.
+The Army Reserve Force (ResF), formally known as the Territorial Force (TF), is a part-time job like no other.
+Whether your everyday life involves accountancy, brick-laying, customer service, or you are a recent graduate – the ResF will let you escape your everyday life.

 There is a variety of reserve roles available in both the Navy and Army